Technocrats237/sensors/README.md

 # Sensors

-This repository contains all sensor scrits.
+This repository contains all sensor scripts.
 For the moment, we are using a DHT11 Temperature and Humidity Sensor.

 ## Dependencies